GAMES-UChile/Wasserstein-Fourier/README.md

 # Wasserstein-Fourier

 ## A distance between time-series

-The Wasserstein-Fourrier is a distance between time series.
+The Wasserstein-Fourier (WF) distance is a new framework for analysing stationary time series based on optimal transport distances and spectral embeddings.
+First, we represent time series by their power spectral density (PSD), which summarises the signal energy spread across the Fourier spectrum.
+Second, we endow the space of PSDs with the Wasserstein distance, which capitalises its unique ability to preserve the geometric information of a set of distributions.
+These two steps enable us to define the Wasserstein-Fourier (WF) distance, which allows us to compare stationary time series even when they differ in sampling rate, length, magnitude and phase.

+## Experiments
-The 'toy_data.ipynb' illustrate basic properties of the distance on synthetic datasets.
+Basic properties and advantages of the WF distance are illustrated on synthetic data in the notebook '1_toy_data.ipynb'.

-## Connexion with Machine Learning
-Machine Learning models could benefit from the rich geometry induced by the WF distance. 'softmax.py' is an implementation of Softmax regression equipped with the WF distance.

-## Real world experiments
-The notebooks '2_experiment_UrbanSound.ipynb' and '3_Activity_Recognition.ipynb' show how to operate the softmax regression algorithm on two real world datasets.
+The remaining 4 notebooks illustrate how the WF distance can be used on real world datasets.
+It focuses mainly on classification problems, we propose a versions of Softmax and KNN classification algorithms equipped with the WF distance.